ManarArabi/TwitterSentimentClassification/README.md

 For the sake of simplicity, we say a tweet contains hate speech if it has a good or bad sentiment associated with it.
 So, the task is to classify good or bad tweets from other tweets.

+This project was made in association with @wafaa ismail and @Ahmad Kamal

 ## Solution